imperavi/superkube/README.md

 # [Superkube](https://imperavi.com/superkube/)

-Superkube is a SCSS framework designed to build HTML and CSS websites.
-This means that there is nothing superfluous in it, you can add what you need in each of your projects.
+Superkube is a free CSS/SCSS framework that has a lot of ready-made modules, modifiers, settings and variables HTML of website or web-interface.

 <a href="https://imperavi.com/superkube/">
     <img src="https://raw.githubusercontent.com/imperavi/superkube/master/superkube-logo.png" alt="Superkube SCSS Framework" style="max-width:100%" width="400">
 </a>

 ----

-Superkube is a free CSS/SCSS framework that has a lot of ready-made modules, modifiers, settings and variables HTML of website or web-interface.

 ## Documentation